Forest Lumber Cooperage Workshop

 Western Red Cedar is the preferred wood species for building hot tubs because of it’s resistance to decay and its dimensional stability.
-We use the traditional cooperage style of construction that has been used for hundreds of years for wine vats, water cistern and barrels.
-This method of constructions has truly stood the test of time.
+We use the traditional cooperage style of construction that has been used for hundreds of years for wine vats, water cisterns and barrels.
+This method of construction has truly stood the test of time.

 When ordering be sure to ask us for FSC certified wood.

 Each tub is completely pre-assembled in the workshop.
 The fitting of the staves to the circular floor disk is done to the precision of the thickness of a piece of paper.
 The staves are notched on an arc to perfectly match the radius of the floor disk.
 Strict quality control assures the highest degree of craftsmanship.
 The bench and heat shield are pre-fitted, but not fastened in.
 This way once you receive your tub and put it together it is a perfect fit.
 The tub will leak at first for several days, but will become totally water tight.
 If you want to take the tub apart you can let it dry out and it may then be disassembled.